Jim Allister: Leader of the TUV

 overall vote by 5.0%.
 Allister was re-elected in North Antrim on the fifth count, polling 8,282 first-preferences (16.4%).
 Expressing his disappointment during the count, he said: “We have 7.6 percent of the vote, a massive increase, but that is not reflected in the number of seats.
 It is very disappointing when you collect 4-5,000 votes or more in many other constituencies that it doesn’t translate into seats because of the vagaries of the system.”

+Allister supports compulsory Christian religious education and worship in schools.

 Member of Parliament

 In March 2024, the TUV formed an electoral alliance with the right-wing populist party Reform UK, under which they would stand agreed candidates in Northern Ireland at the 2024 United Kingdom general election.
 Allister later confirmed that he would be contesting the North Antrim constituency for the TUV–Reform alliance.
 North Antrim had long been regarded as one of the safest DUP constituencies, having been held by Ian Paisley Jr since the 2010 United Kingdom general election and previously his father Ian Paisley since the 1970 United Kingdom general election.
 Allister defeated Ian Paisley Jr by 450 votes and gave the TUV its first victory in a Westminster election.

 Following his election, there was speculation as to whether Allister would sit as a Reform UK MP, alongside their five MPs in the commons.
 While announcing the former deputy mayor of Mid and East Antrim, Timothy Gaston, as his successor in the Assembly, Allister confirmed that he would not be formally taking the Reform whip, but would do so when supporting the party on 'agreed issues'.

-In September 2024, Allister came seventh out of twenty successful MPs in the Private Members' Bill Ballot, entitling him to put forward a bill in the Commons.
+In June 2025, Allister voted against the Terminally Ill Adults (End of Life) Bill.

+Allister's full voting record and his other contributions in the House of Commons are listed on the Parliament-UK portal.

-A poll by LucidTalk in August 2025 found Allister to be the most popular leader among unionist voters.Additionally, the TUV were also found to have secured enough support to overtake both the Alliance Party and UUP for the first time, becoming the third-most popular party.
+A poll by LucidTalk in August 2025 found Allister to be the most popular leader among unionist voters.
+Additionally, the TUV were also found to have secured enough support to overtake both the Alliance Party and UUP for the first time, becoming the third-most popular party.
 The poll showed that 13% of voters intended to vote TUV at the next Assembly election.

+In May 2026, Allister attracted criticism after a graphic posted on his social media accounts depicted people of colour on a bus crossing from the Republic of Ireland into Northern Ireland, holding signs reading “free housing” and “free money”.
+The Alliance Party described the imagery as racist.